-&lt;sup>4 DC stands for Degree Competence.
+3 DC stands for Degree Competence.
 The number corresponds to the order in which this information appears in the official documents describing the Degree Programme.

-&lt;sup>5 SC stands for Specific Competence.
+4 SC stands for Specific Competence.
 The number corresponds to the order in which this information appears in the official documents describing the Degree Programme.

-Modules Credits/hours 1.
-How Young Children Learn Foreign Languages 1 ECTS /25h 2.
+1. How Young Children Learn Foreign Languages 1 ECTS /25h 2.
 An Overview on Communicative Approaches for Teaching English to Young Children.
 1.4 ECTS /35h 3.
 Communicating Orally.
 The Way Towards Literacy 1.8 ECTS / 45h 4.
 Creating a Literacy-Friendly Classroom for Teaching English in Infant Education 1.8 ECTS /45h